The Monumental Task Of Reopening Puerto Rico's Schools

 And then, I've identified 227 that, when we remove the debris, we can open.

-So we've been making small gains, heading in the right direction I think, trying to give an opportunity for things to kind of look and feel like they're getting back to normal so kids and families have a place to go.
+So we've been making small gains, heading in the right direction, I think, trying to give an opportunity for things to kind of look and feel like they're getting back to normal so kids and families have a place to go.

 So I think the goal is, we're looking at Oct.
 23 as the date to have school come back online.
 We're going to be making that a regional decision-making process.

-So before, it was a unitary system and that means that all 1,113 schools follow the same set of rules but now we're going to have seven regions which would function more like districts.
+So before, it was a unitary system and that means that all 1,113 schools follow the same set of rules, but now we're going to have seven regions which would function more like districts.
 The idea is that part of the problem with this system previously is that it was all centralized.
 There's too much bureaucracy.

-So what we're trying to do is push the decision making back down closer to the level where people are actually working.
+So what we're trying to do is push the decision-making back down closer to the level where people are actually working.

-And was that a decision taken after the hurricane, as a result of hurricane?
+And was that a decision taken after the hurricane, as a result of the hurricane?

-Before, and it's interesting that you ask that question, because what we're finding is that the reforms that we wanted to implement are even more relevant now.
+Before.
+And it's interesting that you ask that question, because what we're finding is that the reforms that we wanted to implement are even more relevant now.
 And we have more of an opportunity to move quicker with their implementation.

 Are there any areas of the island where you think it's going to take longer to open up?

 There are places where the storm entered and exited that were just significantly impacted.
-The move toward regional decision making helps us better isolate those problems, and figure out where they are and develop a localized response to it.
+The move toward regional decision-making helps us better isolate those problems and figure out where they are and develop a localized response to it.
 San Juan is not representative of the rest of the island.
 So it is very important that the people who are in those other regions are able to make decisions and ask for resources based on what they're seeing.
 They have to have that autonomy, they have to have that responsibility, that they have that authority because I can't see from here what it is that they need.

-What's the biggest obstacle to getting schools back up and running.
+What's the biggest obstacle to getting schools back up and running?

 Electricity.